WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![Coinjoin Settings Anonymity score target](/AnonymityScoreTarget.png "Coinjoin Settings Anonymity score target")

-Alternatively, open the Wallet File from the wallet GUI, go to the SearchBar and click `Wallet Folder` and open the wallet json file.
+Alternatively, you can change the anonymity score target by editing the wallet file.
+Go to the SearchBar and click `Wallet Folder` and open the wallet json file and edit the `AnonScoreTarget` value.

 ```json
 "AnonScoreTarget": 5,